 Balancing standardization and innovation is critical during times of organizational change.
 And it’s an ongoing issue in open organizations, where change is constant.

 When we are constantly being told to value the new and the different, it may come as a surprise to learn that the standard, the shared, and the common can be strong drivers of transformation.
-Many innovations that have changed the world, including railroads, modern manufacturing, interchangeable parts, money, agriculture, containerized shipping, numbers, the Internet, even language, only succeed because of standardization.
+Many innovations that have changed the world, including railroads, modern manufacturing, interchangeable parts, money, agriculture, containerized shipping, numbers, the Internet, and even language, only succeed because of standardization.

 Organizations looking to transform their operations, customer experience, or even their industries can benefit from incorporating as many types of standard, shared, and common features into their efforts as possible.